COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     And staff member will resume working on the task.

+**Scenario 3:** Receive automated reminders when project is transferred to a new user

+    Given a project is transferred from an old user to a new user

+    When a project is assigned to the new user

+    And the new user starts receiving automated reminders for the project

+    Then the old user will stop receiving the reminders for the project

+    And the old user no longer has access to the project

- Implementing the "automated monthly reminders" feature is crucial for maintaining project transparency and accountability.
-It supports effective project management by prompting team members to provide regular updates, aligning with the client’s objective to ensure a functional and efficient progress tracking tool.
-The overdue task reminder feature ensures that staff members are notified promptly about tasks they might have overlooked.
-This functionality is essential for reducing project delays and improving overall productivity.This feature is prioritized as a "Must Have" using the MoSCoW prioritization method, given its importance to the overall system functionality and it directly contributes to the client’s goal of creating an effective task management system.
+ Implementing the "automated monthly reminders" feature is essential for maintaining project transparency and accountability.
+It supports effective project management by prompting team members to provide regular updates snd avoiding project delays, aligning with the client’s objective to ensure an efficient progress tracking tool.
+This feature is prioritized as a "must have", given its importance to the overall system functionality and its direct contribution to the client’s goal of creating an effective task management system.

 **Feature:** Subpages (**Priority**: **Must Have**)

 _As an employee, I want each project to have its own subpage when displayed, avoiding stacking all content on one page._